napo/phdfbk/README.md

-Agency Jekyll theme
+PhD FBK students
 ====================

-Agency theme based on [Agency bootstrap theme ](http://startbootstrap.com/templates/agency/)
+based on Agency theme  [Agency bootstrap theme ](http://startbootstrap.com/templates/agency/)

 # How to use

-###Portfolio
+###Students

-Portfolio projects are in '/_posts'
+All the students profiles are in '/_posts'

-Images are in '/img/portfolio'
+Images are in '/img/students'

 ###About

 Images are in '/img/about/'

-###Team
+###Alumni

-Team members and info are in '_config.yml'
+Alumni and info are in '_config.yml'

-Images are in '/img/team/'
+Images are in '/img/alumni/'

-# Demo

-View this jekyll theme in action [here](https://y7kim.github.io/agency-jekyll-theme)

 =========
 For more details, read [documentation](http://jekyllrb.com/)